rajanil/qtlBHM/README.md

     *Note: these inputs are positional arguments and the files must be specified in the correct order (as shown above).*

-The gzipped file of test statistics should have the following format.
+The gzipped file of test statistics should have the following format (see `test/statistics.txt.gz` for an example; the header should not be included in the file).

     Locus               Variant         EffectSize  StandardError
+    ENSG00000183020.9   chr22.19910762  0.00182715  0.142038689611108
+    ENSG00000110344.5   chr22.45258495  -0.675393   0.226839423859863

-The gzipped annotation file should have the following format.
+The gzipped annotation file should have the following format (the header should not be included in the file).
+(see `test/annotation.bed.gz` for an example; the header should not be included in the file).

     Chromosome  Start   End         AnnotationLabel
+    chr22   51221735    51223534    Active_promoter_LCL
+    chr22   17639200    17639399    Weak_promoter_LCL

 In the above formats, positions can be 0-based or 1-based, as long as they are both the same.

 ### Learning and Inference

-Learning and inference can be performed by passing the following arguments.
+Learning and inference can be performed by passing the following arguments (using test data as examples).

     python infer_causal_variants.py --output_file test/results.pkl --log_file test/run.log test/statistics.txt.gz test/annotations.bed.gz